seanchen1991/rprezto/README.md

 Usage
 -----

 Prezto has many features disabled by default.
+RPrezto enables many of these features so that you don't have to, but you may want to enable or disable some modules.

+Here's what Prezto has to say about their modules and themes:

 Read the source code and accompanying README files to learn of what is available.

-### Modules
+### Prezto Modules

   1. Browse */modules* to see what is available.
   2. Load the modules you need in *~/.zpreztorc* then open a new Zsh terminal